About this page

 Clearly, what you are able to get will depend largely on the equipment carried.
-Long distance bluw water sailors that I know carry SSB radio (as both marine and radio amateur operators), Iridium phone, NAVTEX and INMARSAT.
+Long distance blue water sailors that I know carry SSB radio (as both marine and radio amateur operators), Iridium phone, NAVTEX and INMARSAT.
 Increasingly.
 Use will be made of satellite technology.

-World-wide NAVTEX schedules can be found in detail at William Hepburn's site.
+World-wide, NAVTEX schedules can be found in detail on the ICS site.

 NAVTEX coverage is good from Lagos to the Canaries.
 The Azores station is reputedly a strong signal with a range of about 500 miles.

-Without INMARAT, it is possible to receive texts for NAVAREA II, once a day at 0930 UTC from Monaco Radio.
-Frequencies : 8 806 kHz, 13 152 kHz, 17 323 kHz, 22 768 kHz, all USB.
+Without Inmarsat, it is possible to receive texts for NAVAREA II, once a day at 0930 UTC from Monaco Radio.
+Frequencies: 8 806 kHz, 13 152 kHz, 17 323 kHz, 22 768 kHz, all USB.
 Broadcasts are in slow and very clear French followed by English.

-Details of Spanish MF radio schedules and areas covered are in the AEMet site..
+Details of Spanish MF radio schedules and areas covered are on the AEMet site..
 There are broadcasts also from Portuguese stations at Porto Santo and Horta (Azores) - see ALRS.